One Organization’s Dilemma: Adding Security for Cloud Apps With Less User Disruption

 For the first use case, the school was looking for stronger security around virtual desktops accessed both internally and externally.
 Existing security only required username and password.
 Once logged in, users were “in” the university network, which offers malicious actors with access to valid credentials easy access.

 To address this, Preempt can trigger conditional identity verification and can use several attributes, based on information obtained from scanning AD as well as by inspecting each authentication request that a domain controller receives.
-Whether or not to trigger MFA for a user is adaptive and can be decided based on variety of conditions such as user risk score, user behavior, type of source endpoint, recent successful identity verification, or in this case, is the destination endpoint a virtual desktop.
+Whether or not to trigger MFA for a user is adaptive and can be decided based on a variety of conditions such as user risk score, user behavior, type of source endpoint, recent successful identity verification, or in this case, is the destination endpoint a virtual desktop.

 Two problems for this school were instantly solved with this approach: